DisCODe/DCL_CvBasic/README.md

 Dependencies
 ------------

+Depends on the CvCoreTypes DCL.
-According to the current changes in the partial commercialization of the OpenCV, several components (mainly encapsulating features such as SIFT, SURF, ORB etc.) require version 2.4.6.1.
+According to the current changes in the partial commercialization of the OpenCV, several CvBasic components (mainly encapsulating features such as SIFT, SURF, ORB etc.) require version 2.4.6.1.

 Maintainer
 ----------